aboutcode-org/aboutcode-toolkit/README.rst

         Input can be a file or directory.
         Output of rendered template must be a file (e.g. .html).
-        Component List must be a .csv file which has at least an "about_resource" column.
+        Component List must be a .csv file which has at least an "about_file" column.

     Options: